What would you do with Lettering parts on your logo designs?

 Wilcom ESA font is a set of specific alphabet which created by users and saved into their Wilcom software as a Wilcom standard font.
-This ESA font, then, can be used with full functions as standard fonts free supplied by Wilcom.
+This ESA font, then, can be used with full functions, like standard fonts free supplied by Wilcom.

 If the ESA fonts are made by experienced digitizers, they are very good embroidery fonts for digitizing, even better than the available Wilcom standard fonts.

 Spending money for one, and using it to earn money forever, that is what the ESA fonts can bring to you.
 For digitizers, you can make qualified texts easily and quickly while your competitors must spend much time and effort to do the same work.

 Please visit our shop to check for our new ESA embroidery fonts released.